Counterfactual quantum measurements: Counterfactuals with continuous monitoring

 Now, to evaluate the counterfactual, we need to consider the space-time diagram in Fig.~\ref{fig:SpaceTimediagram}.
 The antecedent $\boldsymbol{A}$ is all of Alice's measurement settings through time.
 In the time interval of the experiment, the only events in the future light cone of these are her outcomes.
 Thus $\boldsymbol{D}$, the inclusive descendants of the antecedent, are her settings and outcomes.
 Therefore the fixture $\boldsymbol{F}$ comprises the complement to this, namely Bob's settings and outcomes: $\boldsymbol{F} \equiv (\nullset ; \text{photon-counting, }\both{M})$.

 Finally, the consequent is Alice's counterfactual homodyne current record, $\boldsymbol{C}'\equiv\overleftrightarrow{Y}$.
 Now we are confronted with the cardinality problem: to calculate the full supposability distribution for this nowhere-differentiable function of time is infeasible.
-Therefore we focus on a simple statistic for it: the expectation $\mathbb{E}$, or, as we will call it, {\em suspectation} $\mathbb{S}$, of $Y_t$ at each $t\in[0,T)$.
+Therefore we focus on a simple statistic for it: the {\em suspectation} of $Y_t$ at each $t\in[0,T)$.
+Here we have introduced suspectation ($\mathbb{S}$) to be the counterfactual counterpart to expectation ($\mathbb{E}$), just as supposability is to probability.
 That is, suppressing the information that is contained in the given $\boldsymbol{\mathcal{S}}$ (\ref{ctsS}), and using similar notation to \erf{countefactualcalculus}, we want

 (recall $\boldsymbol{a}'=$ Y-homodyne).
 By \erf{countefactualcalculus}, this equals